radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 -	Login analysis (initiated from the Global Identity Builder)

--	Initializing a persistent cache or RadiantOne Universal Directory (HDAP) store
+-	Initializing a persistent cache or RadiantOne Directory store

--	Re-indexing a persistent cache or RadiantOne Universal Directory (HDAP) store
+-	Re-indexing a persistent cache or RadiantOne Directory store

 -	Default monitoring

 There are two aspects of logging described in this section:

 -	The task scheduler itself